jasonbot/weblog/content/weblog/onboardable-codebases.md

 I got my first job as a software engineer in 2000, so in 2024 I'm pushing a quarter century of being a developer.
 This is one of the topics I have begun to hold near and dear to my heart.

 Software engineering is a team sport.
-If you're not setting new players up for success, you're not being the best team player you could be.
+If you're not setting new players up for success, you're not being the best teammate you could be.
+Supporting others is just as important as getting your needs met.

 The _absolute first goal_ of your codebase is to make it easy to get up and running for a new developer.